Skip to content

 Template Strings:

-• Are defined using the Template class from the string module
+• Are defined using the Template class of the string module

-• Don’t evaluate any code, which makes them safe
+• Don’t execute any code, which makes them safe

-• Are great when you don’t want unexpected behavior from user input
+• Are excellent when you don’t want unanticipated behavior from user input

 Conclusion